Restoration of Mobility Allowance (MOB) 008-05070020

 When a suspension action is followed by a cancellation:

-• any restoration action will proceed as a restoration from cancellation
+- any restoration action will occur from the date of cancellation

 Note: a customer can continue to receive MOB at the higher rate if all the following apply: